The Group’s objective is to mirror its energy mix with that of India and aims to set up 300 MW of renewable projects over the next three years.

 62 MW Solar Karnataka

-The Company has secured its first 62 MW of solar projects, as part of its renewable strategy.
+The Company has commissioned its first 62 MW of solar projects in FY18, as part of its renewable strategy.
 The projects are across four sites comprising three sites of 20 MW and one site of 2 MW.
-Sales from these projects will be to the Karnataka state distribution companies on a 25 year long term Power Purchase Agreement at a tariff of Rs5 per kWh.
+Sales from these projects are made to the Karnataka state distribution companies on a 25 year long term Power Purchase Agreement at a tariff of Rs5 per kWh.
 The sites are close to existing transmission infrastructure.